wildAstroboy/auroraForecaster/README.md

-# 🌌 Aurora Borealis Real-Time Forecast Dashboard
+# 🌌 Aurora Borealis/Australis Real-Time Forecast Dashboard

 An interactive, single-page geospatial dashboard that visualizes real-time solar activity and aurora visibility chances.
 Built with Python using **Plotly Graph Objects**, **SciPy**, and live data feeds from the **NOAA Space Weather Prediction Center (SWPC)**.